jesyspa/snakt-design/Uniqueness/intro.md

-A variable `x` marked `unique` has the following property: whenever `x` is accessible and non-null, it is the only reference to the object that `x` refers to.
+A variable `x` marked `unique` has the following property: whenever `x` is accessible and non-null, it is the only accessible reference to the object that `x` refers to.

 A function with a return type marked `unique` returns a reference that is either `null` or that is the only